 The difference between Supplier and Enterprise Development

 The Amended B-BBEE Codes of Good Practice came into effect on 1 May 2015.
 This means that any business that has a turnover of more than R10 million per annum and that participates in B-BBEE will have to comply with these Amended Codes.
-Although B-BBEE is absolutely voluntary, it is going to become difficult to avoid if your business is main stream, irrespective of what your turnover is.
+Although B-BBEE is voluntary, it is going to become difficult to avoid if your business is mainstream, does not matter what your turnover is.

 One of the easiest ways to earn points is through the Enterprise and Supplier Development Element.
 This Element counts for 40 points on the Generic Scorecard and for 30 points on the Qualifying Small Enterprise (QSE) Scorecard.
 The reason it is easy to score points is because there are three sub-elements and you can score points on each one of them.
 The three sub-elements are: